Ayr: Treaty of Union

+Population growth

 In 1801, the parish of Ayr had a recorded population of just under 5,500, with the adjoining burgh of Newton to the north having a population of just under 1,700 people.
 By 1826 Ayr's streets were lit by gas and by 1842 Ayr had a water supply, with sewers being dug soon after.
 Ayr was connected to Glasgow, and thus the rest of Great Britain, by rail in 1839, with the first service operating in August 1840 to a terminus on North Harbour Street.
 This led to a significant expansion in Ayr's tourist industry due to its attractive, sandy beach and links to Robert Burns.
 In 1857 a line was built from Dalmellington to export iron from Waterside and a new station was built to replace the old station called "Ayr Townhead Station".
 In 1877 a line was built between Newton and Mauchline for the export of coal.
 By 1851 Ayr's population was 21,000 and by 1855 between 60,000 and 70,000 tonnes of coal were being exported to Ireland from Ayr's Harbour each year, with imports of hide and tallow coming into the harbour from South America and beef, butter, barley, yarn and linen being imported into the harbour from Ireland.
 In 1854, 84,330 tonnes of goods were exported from the town and 36,760 tonnes were imported into the town.
 Other prominent industries in Ayr at this time included fishing, tanning and shoemaking, with several sawmills, woollen mills and carpet weavers located in the town as well.
 Timber and tobacco were also traded between Ayr's Harbour and North America.

 The Burgh of Ayr Act 1873 resulted in Newton and Wallacetown being absorbed into the Burgh of Ayr.
 Newton's more industrial character has left the town today divided into two distinct areas, with areas south of the River Ayr incorporating a mixture of affluent Victorian residential suburbs and modern suburban developments, in contrast to more deprived and industrial areas to the north of the river.
 When elected county councils were created in 1890 under the Local Government (Scotland) Act 1889, the burgh of Ayr was deemed capable of running its own affairs and so was excluded from the jurisdiction of Ayrshire County Council, although the county council chose to meet at County Buildings in the town.
 The Carnegie Library was opened in Ayr on 2 September 1893.
 By the turn of the century, Ayr's population was around 31,000 people.
 The Burns Statue Square drill hall was completed in 1901 and the Wellington Square drill hall was probably completed shortly after that.

 On 26 September 1901, a tram service was opened between Prestwick Cross in Prestwick and St Leonards in Ayr.
 This was expanded south the following year to Alloway, and east in 1913 to the Racecourse at Whitletts.
 The tram service was eventually shut due to expensive repair costs, with the last tram running on New Year's Eve in 1931.